TroubleMonkey0322/README/README.md

       # My cool READme

       ## Description
-      This is my super cool READme file
+      This is my super cool READme file.
+This was created as a first attempt to create a professional README file.

      ## Table of Contents
      [Description](#description)